The $s$-value: evaluating stability with respect to distributional shifts: S-value of the mean

 \paragraph{Directional $s$-values.}

 The previous form of distributional stability might be very conservative.
-For instance, consider the Anscombe's quartet from Section~\ref{exm:anscombe}.
-For data set $1$, we obtained an $S$-value of $ .465 > 0$.
-Thus, the parameter seems unstable under overall distribution shift.
 In practice, we do not expect all aspects of distribution to change from setting to setting.
 To allow for a more fine-grained evaluation of stability, we also consider directional shifts, which only change certain aspects of the distribution.
 In the following, we will make this more precise.

 Let $P_0$ be the joint distribution of the multivariate random variable $(Z,E)$ where $Z$ takes values in $\mc{Z} \subseteq \R $ and $E$ takes values in $\mc{E} \subseteq \R^p$ for some positive integer $p$. $E$ may be an exogenous or endogenous variable.
 We consider a directional shift, i.e.\ a situation where the marginal distribution of $E$ may change while keeping the conditional distribution of $Z$ given $E$ constant.
 To be more precise, we seek to estimate